U-Cast: A Surprisingly Simple and Efficient Frontier Probabilistic AI Weather Forecaster: Discussion

 \subsection{Escaping the Complexity Trap}

-The recent history of AI weather prediction has been defined by a ``complexity trap'': a prevailing trend towards rapidly increasing costs in architecture, inference, or training.
-Our results demonstrate that U-Cast effectively sidesteps this trap on three distinct fronts: \paragraph{Architectural simplicity.} Leading approaches employ specialized geometric designs~\cite{price2023gencast, bonev2025fcn3} and elaborate stochasticity mechanisms~\cite{price2023gencast, lang2024aifscrps, alet2025fgn}.
-U-Cast's competitive performance with a standard U-Net and MC Dropout suggests that both geometric inductive biases and potent noise-injection schemes are less critical for medium-range forecasting than previously assumed. \paragraph{Inference efficiency (CRPS vs.\ diffusion).} Like other CRPS-based models~\cite{alet2025fgn, lang2024aifscrps}, U-Cast avoids the iterative denoising cost of diffusion~\cite{price2023gencast, couairon2024archesweathergen, cachay2025erdm}, reducing inference latency by an order of magnitude while matching probabilistic skill.
-Crucially, unlike prior CRPS models, U-Cast achieves this without incurring a prohibitive training cost (see next point). \paragraph{Training efficiency (curriculum \& Muon).} Optimizing CRPS requires generating full ensembles at every training step, making prior CRPS models prohibitively expensive~\cite{alet2025fgn, lang2024aifscrps, bonev2025fcn3, stock2025swift}.
+The recent history of AI weather prediction has been characterized by rapidly increasing costs in architecture, inference, and training.
+U-Cast addresses each on three distinct fronts: \paragraph{Architectural simplicity.} Leading approaches employ specialized geometric designs~\cite{price2023gencast, bonev2025fcn3} and elaborate stochasticity mechanisms~\cite{price2023gencast, lang2026aifscrps, alet2025fgn}.
+U-Cast's competitive performance with a standard U-Net and MC Dropout suggests that both geometric inductive biases and potent noise-injection schemes are less critical for medium-range forecasting than previously assumed (with caveats discussed in Section 6). \paragraph{Inference efficiency (CRPS vs.\ diffusion).} Like other CRPS-based models~\cite{alet2025fgn, lang2026aifscrps}, U-Cast avoids the iterative denoising cost of diffusion~\cite{price2023gencast, couairon2024archesweathergen, cachay2025erdm}, reducing inference latency by an order of magnitude while matching probabilistic skill.
+Crucially, unlike prior CRPS models, U-Cast achieves this without incurring a prohibitive training cost (see next point). \paragraph{Training efficiency (curriculum \& Muon).} Optimizing CRPS requires generating full ensembles at every training step, making prior CRPS models prohibitively expensive~\cite{alet2025fgn, lang2026aifscrps, bonev2025fcn3, stock2025swift}.
 Our curriculum decouples learning atmospheric dynamics from learning forecast uncertainty: the expensive probabilistic stage accounts for only 15\% of total compute, and Muon ensures that this short stage actually converges to a strong optimum.
 This decoupling also enables efficient deep ensembling, as only the lightweight fine-tuning stage needs to be repeated per member.